ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Component location

-The stability control module is typically located near the center of the vehicle, often under the dashboard or near the center console.
+The ABS control module is typically located near the engine or under the dashboard, depending on the vehicle model.

 FAQs